Shale producer Pioneer Natural to buy rival Parsley for $4.5 billion in all-stock deal

 The deal is expected to close in the first quarter of 2021.

-Reporting by Jennifer Hiller in Houston and Arunima Kumar and Arundhati Sarkar in Bengaluru; Editing by Anil D’Silva and Maju Samuel and David Gregorio
+Reporting by Jennifer Hiller in Houston and Arunima Kumar and Arundhati Sarkar in Bengaluru; Editing by David Gregorio and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.